DanQA13/about-me-/README.md

 - Social media page
 - and employment

+The user will be asked a series of questions and all input from user is stored or used in responses using if or else if statements.

+The last set of questions I used an array along with a for loop with a nested for loop.

+## Review code for more details.

 Listed above are all links embedded into the text using hrefs.

 A user can access thus website using any browser and visiting (www.exmaple.com)